-The PwC Network Independence policy, which is based on the International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants, contains minimum standards with which member firms of PwC International have agreed to comply, including processes that are to be followed to maintain independence from clients.
+The PwC Network Independence policy, which is based on the International Ethics Standards Board for Accountants' (IESBA) Code of Ethics for Professional Accountants, contains minimum standards with which all member firms of PwC International have agreed to follow, including processes that are to be followed to maintain independence from clients.

-The independence requirements of the US Securities and Exchange Commission (SEC) and those of the Public Company Accounting Oversight Board of the US ('PCAOB') are in certain instances more restrictive than the IESBA code and the policy includes provisions that are specifically applicable to SEC restricted entities.
+The independence requirements of the US Securities and Exchange Commission (SEC) and those of the US Public Company Accounting Oversight Board (PCAOB) are in certain instances more restrictive than the IESBA code and the Network's policy accounts for this by including provisions that are specifically applicable to SEC restricted entities.

-The UK firm also supplements the Network policy with the requirements of UK professional bodies and regulations, such as the Ethical Standards issued by the Auditing Practices Board (APB).
+The UK firm also supplements the Network policy with the regulatory requirements of UK professional bodies, such as the Ethical Standards issued by the Auditing Practices Board (APB).